datahub-project/datahub/metadata-ingestion/README.md

 ```
 This will bootstrap DataHub with your metadata in the hive store as a dataset entity.

-## Ingest metadata from kafka zookeeper and avro schema registry to DataHub
+## Ingest metadata from Kafka to DataHub
 The kafka_etl provides you ETL channel to communicate with your kafka.
 ```
 ➜  Config your kafka environmental variable in the file.